Bi-Lo parent selling 38 SC supermarkets, including 5 in Charleston area, to rival chain

 Southeastern Grocers, which has been struggling in recent years with debt and has closed several Bi-Lo stores in the Charleston region, said the sale is part of "a long-term transformation strategy" that at times requires "difficult decisions."

-"Today's transactions are a critical strategic move and and important next step for our continued growth and broader evolution as a business," said Anthony Hucker, president and CEO of Southeastern Grocers.
+"Today's transactions are a critical strategic move and and important next step for our continued growth and broader evolution as a business," CEO Anthony Hucker said.
 "These actions will facilitate greater investment in our remaining footprint."

-Food Lion is part of Belgium-based conglomerate Ahold Delhaize.
-It operates 16 supermarkets throughout the Charleston area, from Moncks Corner to Ravenel and the Charleston peninsula.
+Food Lion is owned by of Belgium-based conglomerate Ahold Delhaize.
+It operates 16 grocery stores in the region, from Moncks Corner to Ravenel and the Charleston peninsula.
+Like Bi-Lo, it has pulled out of the highly competitive Mount Pleasant market.

+Food Lion recently began work on a store near along U.S. Highway 78 near Summerville.